jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

-{% comment %}

 ## Figures & Tables

-- use color sparingly
-  - consider different line styles so looks okay in b&w
-- include necessary color/intensity scales
-- first sentence of caption tells you what you're looking at, second sentence tells you what to take away
+**Use color sparingly.** Use it to emphasize key portions of a figure or graph; not everything has to be in awesome colors and shading.
+Not everyone prints out on a color printer.
+Shading can turn out crappy on a bad printer.
+For graphs, use different line styles that will show up on black and white printers.

+**Include scale.** Every graph needs x/y-axis labels and units.
+Color intensity needs a labeled bar.
+Run your figures by someone completely unfamiliar with the project to see if they understand.

+**Two sentence captions: what it is, what it means.** First sentence describes what you're looking at, second sentence tells you what you should take away.
+If you use several figures of the same style, your first caption can include some extra details to familiarize the reader with symbols/layout, but then subsequent captions can omit this.

-- tables report data, figures show trends
+**Tables report data, figures show trends.** What type of information are you trying to communicate?
+Use the appropriate tool.

 ## Discussion